Megaupload boss says innocent, rival stops file-sharing

 "He would obviously prefer to be at large.
 He doesn't want to be there any longer than he absolutely has to be," he told reporters outside the court.

-Media reported that Dotcom ordered around NZ$4 million ($3.2 million) of renovations to the sprawling mansion that he leased near Auckland, with its manicured lawns, fountains, pools, palm-lined paths and extensive security.
+Media reported that Dotcom ordered around NZ$4 million of renovations to the sprawling mansion that he leased near Auckland, with its manicured lawns, fountains, pools, palm-lined paths and extensive security.

 The case is being heard as the debate over online piracy reaches fever pitch in Washington, where Congress is trying to craft tougher legislation.